swaptacular/swpt_stomp/swpt-certificates.rst

     particular public key.

-  - *Authority Key Identifier* extension, marked as "non-critical", specifying the SHA-1 hash of the issuer's public key as key identifier.
+  - *Authority Key Identifier* extension, marked as "non-critical", specifying the SHA-1 hash of the root certificate's public key as key identifier.
 This provides a means of identifying the public key corresponding to the private key used to sign the certificate.

   - *Netscape Certificate Comment* extension (OID value:
     2.16.840.1.113730.1.13), marked as "non-critical", ...